School Eye Health

 Our school eye health program

-Operation Eyesight knows that vision plays a key part in a child’s development – in fact, 80 percent of a child’s learning is visual.
+Operation Eyesight knows that vision plays a key part in a youth’s development – in fact, 80 percent of a child’s learning is visual.
 Vision screening for children in schools is integral to our mission.

 It’s part of our focus on achieving the UN’s Sustainable Development Goals, including improving access to quality education and achieving gender equality.